zendesk/samson/plugins/kubernetes/README.md

 Set `KUBERNETES_ALLOW_NOT_READY_PERCENT=10` to allow up to 10% of pods being not-ready, this is useful when dealing with large deployments that have some random failures.

+### Disabling service selector validation

+To debug services or to create resources that needs to reference a selector that doesn't include team/role (like a Gateway), you can disable selector validation with:

+`metadata.annotations.samson/service_selector_across_roles: "true"`